| (No

 Next to the older Alfred

-Cortot Robert Casadesus was probably the most important French pianist of
+Cortot and Isidor Philipp Robert Casadesus was probably the most important French pianist of

 the 20th century.
 He cam from a very talented musical family and won the